SAP/cloud-identity-developer-guide/docs/Libraries/java/spring-ams/spring-ams.md

 ### Access control on request level

-This section explains how to configure authentication and authorization checks for REST APIs exposed by your Servlet based Spring application.
+This section explains how to configure authentication and authorization checks for REST APIs exposed by your servlet based Spring application.
 You are going to configure the ``SecurityFilterChain`` for ``HttpServletRequest``.

-By default, Spring Security’s authorization will require all requests to be authenticated.
+By default, Spring Security’s authorization requires all requests to be authenticated.
 We can configure Spring Security to have different rules by adding more rules in order of precedence.

 In addition to the [common built-in Spring Security authorization rules](https://docs.spring.io/spring-security/reference/servlet/authorization/authorize-http-requests.html#authorize-requests) like ``hasAuthority(String authority)`` this library provides another one, namely: ``hasBaseAuthority(String action, String resource)``.